 Rogues, like the D&D 5e Fighter, actually get more ability score improvements and feats than the average character.
 However, they need to wait until 10th level for this.
 In many cases, this is the end of a D&D 5e campaign.

-A Variant Human (or Custom Lineage) Rogue build in D&D 5e can supplement its utility and damage with the Magic Initiate feat.
+A Variant Human (or Custom Lineage) D&D 5e Rogue build can supplement its utility and damage with the Magic Initiate feat.
 Alternatively, they can take Crossbow Expert (or Gunner) to shine with ranged weapons all campaign.
 Skill Expert is an excellent choice for any D&D 5e Rogue that wants to double down ludicrously on skills.

 However you want to play your Rogue, the D&D 5e Variant Human and Custom Lineage have the perfect tool for them.

 The free skill proficiency and Darkvision (from Custom Lineage) both have arguments for them.
 Rogues often skulk around in the dark, where they’ll want to see.
-However, they also have impressive capabilities with their proficient skills.
+However, D&D 5e Rogues also get more mileage out of skill proficiencies than anyone else.
 Either is a good choice.

 High Elf Makes for the Best Melee Rogue